“I Don’t Want to Invest Now Because…”

 by James McFarland, Senior Portfolio Manager.

-Whenever they come in, we always have good conversations – discussing their financial plan, their desires for their children and grandchildren, taxes, and how they will spend their retirement.
-Well, the tax discussions aren’t “fun” exactly, but we believe they are certainly beneficial!
+Our firm once began been meeting with a wonderful husband and wife couple.
+And whenever they came in, we always had good conversations – discussing different topics, like developing a financial plan, their desires for their children and grandchildren, taxes, and how they would spend their retirement.

 “We don’t want to invest now because…”